Christ-Wei/Crucial-Interval-Calculation/README.md

 This tool provides the probability densities of two values across the molecular dynamics (MD) simulation, allowing the conversion of chemical values into free energy.

-However, ddtpd v1.3 only offers energy projections of the two values and cannot identify the crucial frames, a gap that the CIC package aims to fill.
+However, ddtpd v1.3 only offers projections of the two values and cannot identify the crucial frames, a gap that the CIC package aims to fill.

 For example: